Health Insurance Riders: What Are They and Do You Need Them? - Blog banner featuring health insurance insights

 Riders vs Stand-alone Policies

-A health insurance rider is a simple yet powerful way to personalise your policy.
+Health insurance riders can help you in enhancing your coverage.
 Whether it is a hospital cash rider, maternity cover, or a critical illness rider, these add-ons provide targeted protection at an affordable cost.
+But your base health insurance remains the foundation, and riders are the enhancements that make it stronger and more relevant.

 Frequently Asked Questions (FAQs)